 STBC: Apply STBC as described in 22.3.10.9.4 (Space-time block coding).

+Pilot insertion: Insert pilots following the steps described in 22.3.10.10 (Pilot subcarrier).

-CSD: Insert pilots and apply CSD for each space-time stream(#877) as described in 22.3.8.2.2 (Cyclic shift definition).
+CSD: Apply CSD for each space-time stream(#877) and frequency segment as described in 22.3.8.2.2 (Cyclic shift definition).

 Spatial Mapping: Apply(#313) the Q matrix as described in 22.3.10.11.1 (Transmission in VHT format).

+Phase rotation: Apply the appropriate phase rotation for each 20MHz subchannel as described in 22.3.7 (Mathematical description of signals).

-IDFT: Apply the appropriate phase rotations for each 20 MHz sub-band and compute the inverse discrete Fourier transform(#315) (#2374).
+IDFT: Compute the inverse discrete Fourier transform(#315) (#2374).

-Insert GI and apply windowing(#893): Prepend a GI (400 ns or 800 ns) and apply windowing as described in 17.3.2.5 (Mathematical conventions in the signal descriptions)(Ed).
+Insert GI and apply windowing(#893): Prepend a GI (SHORT_GI or LONG_GI) and apply windowing as described in 18.3.2.5 (Mathematical conventions in the signal descriptions)(Ed).

 Analog and RF: Up-convert the resulting complex baseband waveform associated with each transmit chain to an RF signal according to the center frequency of the desired channel and transmit.
 Refer to 22.3.7 (Mathematical description of signals) and 22.3.8 (VHT preamble) for details.